 Ran team of 30+ freelancers creating timely consumer electronics content.
 Scheduled daily site updates.
 Coordinated editorial bug fixes and feature requests with a team of developers.
 Worked to establish production best practices for contributors to maintain both a consistent voice and technical quality across all site content.

 2005 – 2009

 Hired to contribute a daily feature post for Hackaday.com and a weekly howto feature for Engadget.com.
-In April 2008, site was purchased by Mahalo.com and became the Head Editor.
+Became the Head Editor in April 2008 when the site was purchased by Mahalo.com .
 Managed virtual team and site direction.
 Assigned stories and helped bloggers develop their own original content.
 Maintained long term project schedules and kept new features on track.
 Found, interviewed, hired, and trained all new contributors.
 Worked with team to create regular features that would improve the site’s readership.
 Updated site code regularly to improve performance.
 Helped develop original hardware designs and put them into production.
 Covered and spoke at related tech events and conferences.

 University of Nebraska – Lincoln